yinheark/yincart2/apps/advanced/README.md

-Yii 2 Advanced Application Template
+Yincart 2 Advanced Application Template
 ===================================

+Base on Yii 2 Advanced Application Template

-Yii 2 Advanced Application Template is a skeleton Yii 2 application best for developing complex Web applications with multiple tiers.
+Yincart 2 Advanced Application Template is a skeleton Yincart 2 application best for developing complex Web applications with multiple tiers.

-The template includes three tiers: front end, back end, and console, each of which is a separate Yii application.
+The template includes three tiers: front end, back end, and console, each of which is a separate Yincart application.

 The template is designed to work in a team development environment.
 It supports deploying the application in different environments.